AY2425S1-CS2103T-F14b-4/tp/docs/UserGuide.md

  contact that you want to delete is correct.
 If you select `Cancel`, the deletion will be aborted.
 ### Clearing all entries : `clear`

 Clears all entries from the FART book.

+**Note:** This action cannot be undone.

 Format: `clear`